platformio/platformio-core/docs/frameworks/arduino.rst

       - The Nordic nRF51 Series is a family of highly flexible, multi-protocol, system-on-chip (SoC) devices for ultra-low power wireless applications. nRF51 Series devices support a range of protocol stacks including Bluetooth Smart (previously called Bluetooth low energy), ANT and proprietary 2.4GHz protocols such as Gazell.

     * - :ref:`platform_teensy`
       - Teensy is a complete USB-based microcontroller development system, in a very small footprint, capable of implementing many types of projects.
 All programming is done via the USB port.
-No special programmer is needed, only a standard "Mini-B" USB cable and a PC or Macintosh with a USB port.
+No special programmer is needed, only a standard USB cable and a PC or Macintosh with a USB port.

     * - :ref:`platform_timsp430`
       - MSP430 microcontrollers (MCUs) from Texas Instruments (TI) are 16-bit, RISC-based, mixed-signal processors designed for ultra-low power.
 These MCUs offer the lowest power consumption and the perfect mix of integrated peripherals for thousands of applications.